CGJennings/se3docs/docs/um-release-notes.md

 - Plug-in installation notes can be written in Markdown instead of HTML.
 - Themes can now instantiate their own L&F instead of returning a class name.
 - The `DarkMagicFilter` can be useful for displaying an image designed for a light background on a dark background, or vice-versa.
+- The `PixelArtUpscalingFilter` is useful for scaling up small, high frequency images such as icons.

 #### High DPI support

 Several new classes have been added to facilitate high DPI display support, and methods such as `ResourceKit.getIcon(resUrl)` have been updated to return DPI-aware results.
 Many are also potentially useful for drawing game components.
 [See this page for more information.](dm-high-dpi.md)

-#### Themed colour palettes
+#### Themed colour palette

-The class `ca.cgjennings.ui.theme.Palette` provides access to a shared palette with a selection of standard named colours.
+The class `ca.cgjennings.ui.theme.Palette` provides a shared palette with a selection of standard named colours.
 These colours are chosen to work together and can be customized by the theme.
 This allows you to use colour in UI elements safely, without getting clashing or hard-to-read results when the user’s theme is different from your own.
+Example use: `Palette.get.dark.opaque.pink`.

 ## 3.3 (upcoming version)